 As you bear down and push to have a bowel movement, thanks to constipation during pregnancy, or when you are delivering your baby, the veins around your anus start to swell.
 Hemorrhoids are often a pain in the ass (literally), cause your anus to itch, or you may notice that part of the lining of your anus is hanging out of your bum.
 If you haven’t ever had hemorrhoids, it can cause you to have a panic attack.

 Take a deep breath and relax.
 Hemorrhoids are treatable and tend to go away once your baby is born.
 To prevent hemorrhoids, it is important that you eat a diet rich in fiber and drink plenty of water.
 This will help keep your bowel movements regular.
-If you get a case of the hemorrhoids, please don’t suffer in silence.
+If you get a case of hemorrhoids, please don’t suffer in silence.
 Speak up to your doctor or pick up preparation-h to help reduce the symptoms and shrink the swollen tissue.
+It is just one of those pregnancy ailments that can make you think the baby’s cord if falling out of your vagina.

-During the second and third trimester, your body is working hard in preparation for delivery.
+During the second and third trimester, another weird pregnancy ailment, your body is working hard in preparation for delivery.
 You may notice that your boobs start leaking and it is nothing to be alarmed over.
 Your body is just testing to make sure it is ready for your baby to come, even if you aren’t planning on breastfeeding.

 Your body makes colostrum, which is what your baby gets for a few days before your milk comes in.
 It is rich in protein and full of antibodies to help protect your baby from germs infecting their mucous membranes.